DongzeHE/scpca-docs/docs/faq.md

 ## What is a multiplexed sample?

-Multiplexed samples refer to samples that have been combined together into one library using cell hashing and then sequenced together.
+Multiplexed samples refer to samples that have been combined together into a single library using cell hashing ([Stoeckius _et al._ 2018](https://doi.org/10.1186/s13059-018-1603-1)) or a related technology and then sequenced together.
-This means that a single library contains cells that correspond to multiple samples.
+This means that a single library contains cells or nuclei that correspond to multiple samples.
-Each sample has been tagged with a hashtag oligo (HTO) prior to mixing, and that HTO can be used to identify which cells belong to which sample within a multiplexed library.
+Each sample has been tagged with a hashtag oligo (HTO) prior to mixing, and that HTO can be used to identify which cells or nuclei belong to which sample within a multiplexed library.
 The libraries available for download on the portal have not been separated by sample (i.e. demultiplexed), and therefore contain data from multiple samples.

 ## What are estimated demux cell counts?